Menu Menu

 But as with any medical procedure, there are small risks involved.
 These may be:

-- Increased risk to developing babies if pregnant (which is why we advise against CT Scans for expecting women)
+• There is an increased risk to developing babies during pregnancy, which is why we advise against CT scans for pregnant women.

 It's important to note that the amount of radiation you're exposed to during a CT scan can vary, depending on how much of your body is scanned.